 A little spooked, he cautiously opened the door.
 While no one was present, the plate had been placed on top of the wine glass.

 An older pair of entities, male and female, very much in love

 Dressed in 1930s attire.

-One early morning, Dwayne was standing on the main dance floor, alone in this theatre.
-Something made him look up to the balcony, where he saw an older couple in solid form, talking with each other.
-Thinking that they were alive and breathing, non-compliant, free-spirit type guests, he shouted up to them that they couldn’t be up there.
+One early morning, Dwayne was standing on the main dance floor, alone in the theatre.
+Something made him look up to the balcony, and when he did he saw an older couple in solid form, talking with each other.
+Thinking that they were alive and breathing, but also non-compliant, free-spirit type guests, he shouted up to them that they couldn’t be up there.
 After the couple completely ignored him, the guard charged up the stairs to the balcony to confront them, but they simply vanished before his eyes.

-This couple apparently like to sit in this favorite spot for awhile now.
-Patrons who were trying to enjoy the show on stage, have long complained about this couple in the balcony who talked and laughed throughout the performances.
+This couple apparently like to sit in this favorite spot.
+Patrons who were trying to enjoy the show on stage, have long complained about this couple in the balcony who have talked and laughed through many performances.
 They have been heard talking even when the theatre is closed.

 Entity of former technician who suicided

 Described as a fun-loving, friendly jokester, who is a little envious of the living technicians doing his old job.